 This benefit applies to a small share of homeowners, however.
 Following federal tax reform passed at the end of 2017, the mortgage interest tax deduction has been limited to interest paid on the first $750,000 in mortgage debt.

-In addition, increases to the standard deduction starting in 2018 made it so fewer people need to file itemized tax returns, which is where the mortgage interest deduction would occur.
+In addition, new increases to the standard deduction in 2023 make it so fewer people need to file itemized tax returns, which is where the mortgage interest deduction would occur.
 If you’re taking the standard deduction, and the vast majority of homeowners are, you do not receive a separate mortgage interest deduction.